GeoinformationSystems/provr/README.md

 PROV-O is RDF based, which means that every _Entity_, _Activity_ and _Agent_ has to have a unique ID that resolves to a URL-like structure called IRI.
 Every ID that you give to an _Entity_, _Activity_ or _Agent_ is concatenated to that very namespace you defined on graph initialization to build the IRI.

 The package implements the three PROV-O Node types _Entity_, _Activity_ and _Agent_ as R-environments with class like behavior.
 Each Node type must have an ID and can have a label and a description.
-If no label is given on instantiation the id is also used as label.
+If no label is given on instantiation the id is used as label.

 ### Example 1